hISTORY & ORIGINS

 Dave Fleischer in his clown suit

-In 1921 Max left Bray Studios and, together with his brother Dave, launched a new company: “Out of the Inkwell, Inc.” They hired one employee, Charlie Shettler, who stayed with the studio until it closed twenty years later.
-Out of the Inkwell’s first “studio” was a New York City basement apartment; the brothers even shot some of the live action sequences for these early films in their own living rooms.
-But demand for the Fleischers’ cartoons quickly grew.
-By 1923 they had a staff of 19 and the studio was able to move into what would become its longest lasting location: 1600 Broadway in the heart of New York City.
+In 1921, Max and Dave left Bray Studios to launch their own company: “Out of the Inkwell, Inc.” They hired one employee, Charlie Shettler, who continued to work for them until Fleischer Studios closed its doors twenty years later.
+Out of the Inkwell’s first home was a New York City basement apartment, with live action sequences for these early films created in their own living rooms.
+But demand for “Out of the Inkwell” cartoons, featuring Max’s Little Clown quickly grew.
+By 1923, they had a staff of 19 and the studio was able to move into what would become its longest lasting location: 1600 Broadway in the heart of New York City.

-It was during this period that the Fleischers partnered with Lee DeForest, a pioneer in the fledgling field of sound technology, to create the first cartoon using synchronized sound, My Old Kentucky Home, which was released in 1926 (nearly two years before Walt Disney’s 1928 Steamboat Willy, which is often erroneously attributed this distinction).
+It was during this period that the Fleischers partnered with Lee DeForest, a pioneer in the fledgling field of sound technology, to create the first cartoon using synchronized sound, My Old Kentucky Home, which was released in 1926 (nearly two years before Walt Disney’s 1928 Steamboat Willie, which is often erroneously awarded this distinction).
 The film also included another of the Fleischers’ early inventions, the “bouncing ball,” which provided audiences with the lyrics and rhythm of music so they could sing along.

 A photo of the Flesicher Studios staff at Goldman-Carpenter Labs, Long Island City, in 1929.
 Front row l. to r.: possibly Sid Wallick, Edith Vernick, George Cannata, Seymour Kneitel, Max Fleischer, Charles Shettler, Sid Marcus.
 Al Eugster behind Vernick (with hat and cigar).
 Behind Cannata and S. Kneitel is Abner Kneitel.
 Wearing a white hat (on left) is Rudy Zamora.
 Behind Seymour is Joe Fleischer (wearing suspenders), William Henning is man with his hand on the window.

-Above: The first rotoscope, in Max’s Brooklyn living room.
-Below: Jack Leventhal (left) and Max Fleischer (right) at work in Ft.
+Top: The first rotoscope, in Max’s Brooklyn living room.
+Middle: Jack Leventhal (left) and Max Fleischer (right) at work in Ft.
 Stills Oklahoma.
+Bottom: Charlie Shettler, Louis Fleischer and Max Fleischer, work on a “bouncing ball” cartoon.

-“In 1929 the Studio made a major agreement with Paramount that would allow Paramount to distribute all Fleischer films.
+In 1929, the Studio made a major agreement with Paramount that would allow Paramount to distribute all Fleischer films.
 That same year the Studio changed its name to ‘Fleischer Studios.’

 The popularity of Fleischer films exploded once again with the popularity of Betty Boop, who would go on to appear in more than 100 Fleischer cartoons.

 In 1932, the Fleischers secured the rights to animate an already well-known comic strip character by the name of Popeye.
-While the Fleischers didn’t create Popeye, (or Olive Oyl, Bluto or Wimpy), they did provide him with some of his most iconic traits including his use of spinach to acquire super human strength.
+While the Fleischers didn’t create Popeye, (or Olive Oyl, Bluto or Wimpy), they did provide him with some of his most iconic traits, including his use of spinach to acquire superhuman strength.

 Unlike other cartoon “stars” of the day, Fleischer characters like Betty Boop, Grampy, and Koko the Clown were human-based characters.
-With their surreal, edgy, often gritty, urban setting the Fleischers were part of what was referred to as the ‘East Coast Style of Animation’ which differed from the ‘West Coast Style of Animation’ which included animators like Disney, that tended to feature farm animals and more rural settings.
+With their surreal, edgy, often gritty, urban setting, the Fleischers were part of what was referred to as the ‘East Coast Style of Animation’ which differed from the ‘West Coast Style of Animation’ which included animators like Disney, that tended to feature farm animals and more rural settings.

 By 1938, the studio had a staff of 250 and occupied four full floors of the 1600 Broadway building.
 They moved the studio to Florida toward the end of that year, and eventually increased their staff size to over 700, in order to undertake their largest project to date, the full-length animated feature, Gulliver’s Travels.